Babysitters, Nannies, And Caregivers And The Covid-19 Vaccines: Everything You Need To Know

 In other states, such as Virginia, you cannot be turned away from receiving the COVID-19 vaccine for lack of documentation, reports WUSA9.

-Of course, if you are unsure, you should ask in advance.
+Of course, if you are unsure, you should check your state’s website or call a pharmacy in advance.

 How long will the appointment take?

-In at least the state of Virginia, vaccine appointments are being made in 10 minute increments.
+In most states, vaccine appointments are being made in 10 minute increments.
 You show up, fill out some forms, get the vaccine, sit in an observation area for 15-30 minutes to see if you have any immediate reaction to the vaccine, and are on your way.
 Staff give patients a card with their vaccine information and instructions on when to return for dose two if receiving the Moderna or Pfizer shot.
-The Johnson & Johnson shot is administered just once, but is currently on pause as federal health officials investigate and review reported cases of blood clots found in U.S. recipients of the vaccine, reports The Washington Post.
+(The Johnson & Johnson shot is administered in just one shot.
+While it was temporarily put on pause as federal health officials investigated and reviewed cases of blood clots found in U.S. recipients, reported The Washington Post, as of April 23, the CDC and FDA recommended that use of the Johnson & Johnson COVID-19 vaccine resume in the United States.
+(Women younger than 50 years old should be made aware of a rare risk of blood clots with low platelets following vaccination and the availability of other COVID-19 vaccines, according to the CDC.)

 How long will I wait before I can get my second shot?